Be sure to adjust active campaign settings prior to an import. If assistance is needed, please contact Whiteboard.

 As you’re becoming more and more familiar with Whiteboard, you may be thinking “Whiteboard is so awesome, I sure wish there was a way to get my funded mortgages into here too so I can keep in touch with my existing borrowers and partners“…well then, here’s the article for you!

-As part of the process, importing Mortgage records automatically creates both Client and respective Mortgage records.
+As part of the process, importing a CSV file with Mortgage records automatically creates both Client and respective Mortgage records.
 So the only other import you may need to do is for your Partners.

 Once the Import Mapper is displayed, you will want to make sure to toggle to Mortgage.
 From there, select the System Columns that match the Imported Columns on the left.
 You’ll want to make sure you’re in the appropriate Borrower/Co-Borrower/Mortgage section.
 This will determine what field in the Mortgage record that information will pull into.
 After your mapping selections are complete, select Import.